-Kimbra, the Australian alt-pop artist has been announced for a show in Dublin at The Workman’s Club on Saturday January 28th 2023.
+Kimbra, the New Zealand alt-pop artist has been announced for a show in Dublin at The Workman’s Club on Saturday January 28th 2023.

 Tommy Raps is on support for the artist who made her name with the song ‘Somebody I Used To Know’.

 Tickets €25 plus fees are on sale Friday November 4th.

 Yo La Tengo